DataMoose/GettingAndCleaningData/README.md

-Location of saved 'dataTidy.txt'
+__Location of saved 'dataTidy.txt'__

-- 'dataTidy.txt' will be saved in the current working directory ('UCI HAR Dataset' folder).
+- After running 'run_analysis.R', 'dataTidy.txt' will be saved in the current working directory ('UCI HAR Dataset' folder).

-Opening 'dataTidy.txt'
+__Opening 'dataTidy.txt'__

+- To upload dataTidy.txt into R, use read.table(yourPathHere) using the path to the location of 'dataTidy.txt'.

 - To open dataTidy.txt with Excel, delimit with space.

-- To upload dataTidy.txt into R, use read.table(yourPathHere) using the path to the location of 'dataTidy.txt'.